 An HE STA transmitting an HE PPDU provides the nominal packet padding in the TXVECTOR parameter NOMINAL_PACKET_PADDING for the minimal PE calculation (see 28.3.12 (Packet extension)).

+An HE STA transmitting an HE PPDU which contains at least one MPDU whose RA field is broadcast group address shall set the value of the TXVECTOR parameter NOMINAL_PACKET_PADDING to 16 µs.

 TGax Editor: Delete the following sentence at D3.2 P415L56 as shown below.